top of page

 The following year’s ‘Rainbow Dance’ simply tacks a tinted shot of a Post Office savings account book on to the end of a decidedly non-commercial (in more ways than one!) offering - the silhouette of a male dancer, all Gene Kelly muscle-tone and grace and even briefly pre-empting Kelly’s signature ‘Singin’ in the Rain’ role, moves and sways about the screen, a mountaineer one moment, a tennis player the next - Lye depicts the ball court as a receding, converging angular construct, while the

 use of multiple image and freeze-frame during one sequence reduces cinema back to its primitive pre-zoetrope state of stasis.
-‘Trade Tattoo’ is almost punk in its melange of bright clashing hues, sloganeering (“THE POWER OF CORRES-PON-DENCE”) and solarised imagery; its film content includes rather more traditional footage of postal workers going about their business than usual, but this being Lye, even these shots resemble the sort of treated, manipulated scene you might have found on a record sleeve in 1979!
+‘Trade Tattoo’ is almost punk in its melange of bright clashing hues, sloganeering (“THE POWER OF CORRES-PON-DENCE”) and solarised imagery; its film content includes rather more traditional footage of postal workers going about their business than usual, but

 Like many of the film community in Germany, Lotte Reiniger fled during the Nazi era, making her way to England.
 Already a successful and acclaimed ‘silhouette animator’ in her native country, her techniques were ideal for the GPO Unit and she directed two 1938 pieces for them; ‘The Tocher’ and ‘The HPO’, the latter standing for ‘Heavenly Post Office’ and depicting winged cherubs sending greetings (in the jolly form of the word ‘Greetings’!) to various worthy recipients ranging from an